Skip to main content

 2. Monitor user actions

-One of the best ways to detect and prevent data misuse is to provide visibility into what happens when data is accessed.
-A dedicated user monitoring solution allows you to easily see what happens to data: when it is used, how, and by whom.
+Once access is granted, it’s critical to see what users actually do with the data they have access to.
+A dedicated user activity monitoring solution allows you to easily see what happens to data — when it is used, how, and by whom.

-UAM can help you catch a malicious insider in the act.
-Being able to evaluate the context around a user’s actions will arm you with the knowledge to make the right security decisions in real time.
+Monitor user activity live and correlate access events with data operations, commands, and application use.
+Being able to evaluate the context around users’ actions enables you to make the right security decisions in real time.

-Managing user access and monitoring user activity provides you with lots of activity records and logs that are useful for investigating data misuse and its consequences.
-However, this may be not enough to prevent incidents in real time.
+Managing user access and monitoring user activity provides you with activity records and logs that are useful during the data breach investigation process.
+However, this may not be enough to prevent incidents in real time.

 The amount of time it takes you to detect and interrupt data misuse is one of the main factors influencing the cost of a data breach.
-According to the Cost of a Data Breach Report 2023 by IBM security, organizations that are able to identify and contain a data breach in less than 200 days save $1.02 million compared to those that take more than 200 days.
+According to IBM’s 2025 Cost of a Data Breach Report, organizations that can identify and contain a data breach in less than 200 days save $1.14 million compared to those that take more than 200 days.

-Therefore, effective prevention of breaches resulting from data misuse saves a lot of time and resources.
+Therefore, effective prevention of breaches resulting from data misuse saves significant time and resources.
 Here are a few considerations to help you promptly detect and prevent data breaches:

 • Simultaneous monitoring of a large number of employees is challenging and might not be very effective when done manually.
 That’s why automated alerts are a must for modern user monitoring software.

 • The efficiency of rule-based alerts largely depends on how well-thought-out the set of rules is.
-When configured correctly, rules spare a security officer from a ton of false positives.
+When configured correctly, rules spare security officers from a ton of false positives.
 Too few alerts is also a warning sign, as it might indicate that your rules don’t cover all suspicious actions.

 4. Educate your employees